-- 43. The repair works of TESDA Technology Institutions (TTIs) cover improvement of dilapidated architectural members, major structural retrofitting or general rehabilitation works, upgrading of existing water supply system, drainage and sewerage system to meet environmental, electrical and safety requirements. - 44.
-The design of the RTICs, on the other hand, draws from the expertise of international TVET practitioners to ensure compliance with industry specifications and at par with international standards.
-The size of the proposed innovation center will be determined by the maximum construction cost for construction and limits of the selected project site within the TESDA RTC compound or complex.
-The indicative cost per square meter is employed to estimate the ballpark cost only.
-The site location, availability of materials, and mark-up costs will also play a factor in the final construction cost.
-The detailed architectural and engineering plans will guide the PMU and the ADB determine the bill of materials - 45.
+- 43. The repair works of TESDA Technology Institutions (TTIs) cover improvement of dilapidated architectural members, while others involve major structural retrofitting or general rehabilitation works.
+Some TTIs include upgrading of existing water supply system, drainage and sewerage system to meet environmental, electrical and safety requirements. - 44.
+The design of the RTICs, on the other hand, draws from the expertise of international TVET practitioners to ensure compliance with industry specifications and at par with international standards. - 45.
 The design and construction of new building will adhere to the Philippines' national building code and integrate climate change resilience and green building features, e.g., type of construction and materials, building orientation, elevation, drainage, roofing system and windows.
 It will also take into consideration climate factors such as the amount of rainfall, frequency and intensity of typhoon as well as wind and solar direction.
-In order to ensure sufficient natural light and ventilation to the building adequate setbacks on all sides will be met; owing to the necessity of providing vehicular access for material delivery the setbacks will be in excess of those required by the building by laws. - 46.
+In order to ensure sufficient natural light and ventilation to the building adequate setbacks on all sides will be met; owing to the necessity of providing vehicular access for material delivery the setbacks will be in excess of those required by the building by laws.

+- 46. Figures below show alternative designs for 2-storey and 3-storey building prototype schematic layouts.
+These illustrate the allocation and efficient use of space for classrooms, laboratories, offices, co-working and incubation rooms, display areas and other facilities for the envisioned functioning of an innovation center. - 47.
 The proposed RTIC building will be designed to ensure efficient use of functional areas and allocation of adequate spaces for the trainees and trainers.
 Related functions will be planned in proximity with each other within each floor level and between floor levels of the building.
 Floor to ceiling height will take into account the requirements of the training equipment to be installed and allow their effective usage.
 The width of the corridor will be set to allow movement of required training equipment, i.e., installation, use and subsequent maintenance and/or replacement.
-It will be more than the prescribed corridor width of the National Building Code; and not less than 1.8 meters. - 47.
+It will be more than the prescribed corridor width of the National Building Code; and not less than 1.8 meters. - 48.
 Structural design.
 The structural design will be in accordance with the Philippines National Structural Code.
 It will take into account soil characteristics, the loads and movement of training equipment for each facility, topography of the site, and environmental conditions.
 The main structure will be built using concrete and suitable materials per the specification of walls and windows.
-Measures will be integrated in the design to avoid termite infestation, such as use of steel for the roofing system and fiber cement board with metal furring for the ceiling. - 48.
+Measures will be integrated in the design to avoid termite infestation, such as use of steel for the roofing system and fiber cement board with metal furring for the ceiling. - 49.
 Sustainable architecture.
 Solar energy will be harnessed by the building by installing panels on the roof.
 A maximum capacity of 25 kW can be generated, which will be used for lighting the building and perimeter.
 Adequate access from the second/third floor to the roof area will be provided to allow the maintenance of solar panels and the roofing system.
-Rainwater harvesting shall also be done through collection tanks, and after filtration shall be used for irrigation and flushing.
+Rainwater harvesting shall also be done through collection tanks, and after filtration shall be used for irrigation and flushin